KeishaMarie/mr_robogers/README.md

 ## Description

-This web application will give you a message replacing certain elements of your message with Mr. Rodoger's message based on the number you input.
+This web application will give you a message replacing certain elements of your message with Mr. Roboger's message based on the number you input.

 ## Setup/Installation Requirements